By Ekemelu Nnoli

 seemingly desperate situation.
 The collector then also further exploits the rift

 collector.
-However, you can’t blame the collector really as he is nothing other
+However, you can’t blame the collector really, as he is nothing other

 than an investor trying to maximise profit by seizing the opportunity made